curroramos/DRONING/Vision/README.md

 - Make sure you have the necessary dependencies installed correctly.
 - Verify that the camera or video source is properly connected and accessible.
-- Check the configuration file for any incorrect settings or parameters.
+- Check the main file for any incorrect settings or parameters.
 - Ensure that the lighting conditions and camera angle are suitable for gate detection.
 - If the issue persists, please [create an issue](<repository-url>/issues) in this repository, providing detailed information about the problem you are facing.